noladzad/us_inflation_analytics/README.md

 These days the surge in the United States (US) inflation is one of the hottest topics in the news and almost all of us are experiencing its implications throughout our daily lives.

 This project aims to do a brief analysis on the US inflation and the online database, Federal Reserve Economic Data (FRED) is used for this purpose.
 The type of data available in this website is json.
-Based on the nature of the economic metric under study, the associated data updates monthly, seasonally, or annually etc.
+Based on the nature of the economic metric under study, the associated data updates monthly, seasonally, annually, and etc.

 The details of connecting to the mentioned database, retrieve the required data, and conduct the analysis are provided in the following sections.